alphagov/inside-government-admin-guide/index.md

 ## Organisations, people and groups
-* [Organisation home page](organisations-groups/organisation-home-page.html) - and ‘What we do’
+* [Organisation home page, ‘What we do’ and adding contacts](organisations-groups/organisation-home-page.html) - and ‘What we do’
 * [Feature documents on your homepage](organisations-groups/feature-documents-home-page.html)
 * [People and roles](organisations-groups/people-and-roles.html) - create and assign
 * [Document series](organisations-groups/document-series.html) - create, populate or delete